Progressive pseudorheumatoid dysplasia

 - Spranger JW, Brill PW, Poznanski A. Bone dysplasias, 2nd ed.
 New York, NY: Oxford University Press; 2002;

-- Genetics Home Reference contains information on Progressive pseudorheumatoid arthropathy of childhood.
+- Genetics Home Reference contains information on Progressive pseudorheumatoid dysplasia.
 This website is maintained by the National Library of Medicine.

 - Medscape Reference has information on spondyloepiphyseal dysplasia in general.
 You may need to register to view this medical reference, but registration is free.